jka6502/sokkit/README.md

 Or use `Array` functions, such as `map`, `filter`, `join`, to perform operations or aggregate information about your loaded plugins.

-If you need access to the actual plugin names, you can use the `plugins`
+If you need access to the actual plugin names, or want to reference a plugin by name, you can use the `plugins` property:
-property:

 ``` JS
 var plugins = sokkit.plugins;